 Q: “I need to convert a lot of FLAC files to AIFF in order to play them on CDJ-2000.
 I'm not really an audiophile so I have no idea if it is possible to convert them (without downgrading the quality) ....”

 FLAC is a mainstream audio format that works across platforms.
 Yet, it is not supported on some devices like CDJ-2000 and most Apple products.
 AIFF is an audio format standard developed by Apple and mainly used on Apple devices.
 Since CDJ-2000 supports AIFF but not FLAC, it’s wise to convert FLAC files to AIFF beforehand so you can play the audio.
 Also, if you want to play FLAC on Apple devices, you’d better convert FLAC to Apple-compatible formats as well.

 In the following, I will share an efficient audio converter and show you how to convert FLAC to AIFF in easy steps.
 Read on.

 Many audio converters today can help you convert FLAC to AIFF.
-But here, I’d like to share a little different converter - WonderFox HD Video Converter Factory Pro to handle this conversion.
-It is a professional converter primarily designed to deal with video conversions.
-But it also excels as an audio converter for all audio conversions.
-It has support for all popular audio formats and can output FLAC to AIFF effortlessly.
-Batch conversion mode is also supported, and you can convert multiple FLAC files at once.
-The whole process is straightforward and holds no difficulty.
+WonderFox HD Video Converter Factory Pro is a professional video and audio converter to handle this conversion perfectly.
+It supports all popular audio formats and can convert FLAC to AIFF effortlessly.
+Batch conversion mode is also supported, and you can convert multiple FLAC files to AIFF at once.
+The whole process is straightforward and fast.

 Launch HD Video Converter Factory Pro.
 In the main interface, you will see five modules - Converter, Downloader, Recorder, GIF Maker, and Toolbox.
 Click on Converter to open the converter program.
 Next, click + Add Files to load the FLAC file(s) into the converter.
 Or you can drag and drop the file(s) into the program directly.